 We'll do more with Cleveland-style plots in a future assignment.
+Cleveland plots are one of the best plot types for exploring your data.

 Data distribution: histograms

 Read Visualizing distributions: Histograms and density plots from Fundamentals of Data Visualization by Claus O. Wilke.